mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 * This project is inspired by [GoOutdoors](https://www.gooutdoors.co.uk/).
 The code is taken by following the Boutique Ado project from Code Institute.
 On top of codes and functions you can see the reference for the code.
 * To adjust the font size ,for mobile view, of the icons in the navbar-mobile, the toggle-button and the increse/decrese buttons in product detail page, the code come from Boutique Ado.
+* To use the widget from Django for the contact form I looked at this post from [StackOverflow.com](https://stackoverflow.com/questions/4101258/how-do-i-add-a-placeholder-on-a-charfield-in-django).